A Constructive Framework for Nondeterministic Automata via Time-Shared, Depth-Unrolled Feedforward Networks: Related Work

 \section{Related Work}

-This paper contributes to a long-standing line of research at the intersection of automata theory, neural networks, and symbolic computation.
-Below we review the most relevant prior efforts and clarify the novelty of our approach.
+This work builds on prior research at the intersection of automata theory, neural networks, and symbolic computation, and clarifies the position of our framework relative to existing efforts.

 \paragraph{Automata Simulation by Neural Networks:} The idea of using neural networks to model automata has received significant attention.
-Early work explored the approximation of regular languages using RNNs~\cite{giles1992learning}, including techniques for training second-order networks to accept deterministic finite automata (DFAs)~\cite{giles1991second}.
+Early work explored the approximation of regular languages using recurrent networks (RNNs)~\cite{giles1992learning}, including techniques for training second-order networks to accept deterministic finite automata (DFAs)~\cite{giles1991second}.
 More recent work has focused on extracting symbolic automata from trained RNNs using queries and counterexamples~\cite{weiss2018practical} or differentiable memory models such as Neural Turing Machines~\cite{graves2014neural}.
-However, these models typically rely on recurrent or sequential architectures with opaque representations.
+These models typically rely on explicitly recurrent or sequential architectures with opaque internal representations.
+In contrast, our formulation expresses the same computational process within an \emph{acyclic, time-shared, depth-unrolled feedforward network (TS-FFN)} that is functionally equivalent to an unrolled RNN/SSM, but expressed as a purely feedforward symbolic construction.

-\paragraph{Symbolic Interpretability of Neural Models:} Efforts to interpret neural networks symbolically have grown with the popularity of neural-symbolic learning.
+\paragraph{Symbolic Interpretability of Neural Models:} Efforts to interpret neural networks symbolically have grown with the popularity of neural–symbolic learning.
 Notable examples include differentiable pushdown automata~\cite{dusell2022learninghierarchicalstructuresdifferentiable}, differentiable interpreters~\cite{reed2016neuralprogrammerinterpreters}, and formal grammars embedded into transformer and RNN architectures~\cite{bhattamishra-etal-2020-ability, merrill-etal-2020-formal}.
-These approaches aim to bridge symbolic logic and differentiable computation but often involve approximate, heuristic, or complex inductive mechanisms.
-Our work provides an exact, symbolic simulation of NFAs using only feedforward ReLU layers—no recurrence, memory modules, or training heuristics are required.
+These approaches aim to bridge symbolic logic and differentiable computation but often involve approximate, heuristic, or memory-augmented mechanisms.
+Our work provides an \emph{exact, constructive simulation} of NFAs using shared-parameter unrolled feedforward layers, without additional memory modules or recurrent loops, while remaining equivalent in function to unrolled recurrent computation.